abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/policies.md

   - for example, mounting an NFS share for all members of a group

 - `network` defines additional network interfaces and command hooks for a pod
-  - add a new network interface to a pod
+  - Add a new network interface to a pod
-  - run commands to update DNS entries for a pod (on creation or deletion)
+  - Run commands to update DNS entries for a pod (on creation or deletion)

 ## volumes